tnylea/myauth/README.md

 #MyAuth - A Laravel Authentication Bundle

 This bundles is a basic wrapper for the current Authentication system built in Laravel.
 This bundle includes the basic user controller, login, signup, and dashboard views.
-It is very easy to customize and very easy to use.
+It is very easy to use and customize.

 ## Installation